jacklul/pihole-updatelists/README.md

 14 6 * * 6   root   /usr/local/sbin/pihole-updatelists
 ```

-When using Docker - either set `PHUL_CRONTAB` environment variable to desired crontab string or copy `/etc/cron.d/pihole-updatelists` into `/etc/pihole-updatelists/pihole-updatelists.cron` then modify it and restart the container.
+When using Docker - either set `PHUL_CRONTAB` environment variable to desired crontab string or copy `/etc/cron.d/pihole-updatelists` into `/etc/pihole-updatelists/pihole-updatelists.cron` (assuming `/etc/pihole-updatelists` is mounted as volume) then modify it and restart the container.

 ### Running custom commands before/after scheduled run